LuisW4A/TripleA/README.md

 -----
 ### Configuring the Automation
-First things first, if you haven't already, go and read [Barts blog](https://bartreardon.github.io/2025/06/11/using-the-new-api-for-apple-business-school-manager.html) so that you know how to configure ASM.
-From ASM, you'll need
+First things first, if you haven't already, go and read [Barts blog](https://bartreardon.github.io/2025/06/11/using-the-new-api-for-apple-business-school-manager.html) so that you know how to configure AxM.
+From AxM, you'll need:
 * `The Private Key File` which will end in .pem <br>
 * `Client ID` <br>
 * `Key ID`

-*** USING THE STAND ALONE APP ***
-* Download the App
-* The App can run from whatever location.
-It does not have a Developer ID, it is not Signed or Notarized.

 *** USING THE SCRIPT ***